-The awards will be judged by a panel of influential and respected experts, advocates and spokespeople in smart and renewable energy.
+This year, the awards will be judged by a panel of influential and respected experts, advocates and spokespeople in the smart energy sector.

 Lord Robin Teverson

 Robin speaks on energy, climate change and biodiversity issues in the House of Lords, and has previously chaired the House’s EU Environment select committee.
 He also chairs the battery storage development company Aldustria Limited.
 Another of his roles is trustee of the Green Purposes Company with holds the ‘green share’ in the privatised Green Investment Bank.
 Robin lives with his wife in Cornwall and they have two daughters.

 Sarah Jarman is the Director of Grants and Development for the MCS Charitable Foundation.
 The Foundation’s vision is a world where everyone has access to affordable and reliable renewable energy and low carbon technologies.
 Sarah is a professional fundraiser with a track record of raising transformational philanthropy for environmental and health projects in the university and third sectors.
 Sarah is passionate about reducing the impact we have on our planet through energy efficiency and accelerating widespread adoption of micro renewable technologies.

 Neil has been Ofgem’s Director for Strategy and Decarbonisation since April 2020.
 Prior to this, Neil spent five years as head of Energy and Environmental policy and spending at HM Treasury.
 This followed a range of energy, economic, and strategy roles across the UK government, including working in Tony Blair’s Strategy Unit, running the Foreign Office economics network, and head of Globalisation and Emerging Markets in the Treasury.
 Neil started his career in the private sector, as a consultant on energy and public policy questions, and is an economist by training

 Suzanna Hinson works across several of the workstreams at the Green Finance Institute.